- Effective Date: 5/8/2025

 Text Messaging Privacy

-By opting in to receive text messages from New Vista via Zoom Phone, you agree to our terms and conditions.
+By opting in to receive text messages from New Vista via Zoom Phone, you agree to their terms and conditions (https://explore.zoom.us/en/trust/zoom-policy-for-text-messaging-service-sms-mms/).
 Your mobile information will be used only to send important reminders and updates from New Vista and will not be shared with any third parties or affiliates for marketing or promotional purposes.
 To opt out at any time, simply reply with “STOP.”

 Acknowledgment of Receipt